BOA401M3 : Advanced Microbiology

 • Develop methods to analyze the identified problems

-• Collect the relevant data
+• Collect and analyze the data related to the methodology

 • Apply the problem solving skills

-• Compose the project report
+• Compose the project report and present the findings

 Course Description